AaltoAsia/O-MI/AgentDeveloperGuide.md

 Agents are small programs that connect to sensors and push received data to O-MI Node.
 There are two kind of Agents ussing different interfaces:
-*External agents that push O-DF foramated sensor data to a TCP port of O-MI Node.
+* External agents that push O-DF foramated sensor data to a TCP port of O-MI Node.
-*Internal agents that can be loaded from .jar file and instatiated to be run inside same JVM as O-MI Node.
-These will us internal interface to push data to database.
+* Internal agents that can be loaded from .jar file and instatiated to be run inside same JVM as O-MI Node.

 External Agent
 --------------
 All you need to do is to write a program that push O-DF formated data to TCP port defined by application.conf's omi-service.external-agent-port parameter.
+Program can be writen with any programming language.

 Internal Agent
 ----------------
 InternalAgent is a abstract class extending Thread class.
 They have two abstract methods: init and run.
-After InternalAgent is instatieted its init method is called with string given for agent in application.conf.
+After InternalAgent is created its init method is called with string given for agent in application.conf.
 This string can contain anything, like path to a config file.
-After this InternalAgents start method is called and Thread runs run method in another thread.
-InternalAgent have also two other members: log for logging and loader for cummincation with InternalAgentLoader.
+After this InternalAgents start method is called.
+This causes run method to be run in  another thread.

+InternalAgent have also two other members:
+LoggingAdapter log for logging and
+ActorRef loader for cummincation with InternalAgentLoader.

 For pushing data to database InputPusher's interface is used.
 It have five static public methods: